 I enjoy times in the garden.
 Family, a cool drink, good food.
-It’ several years living where I am now in Northumberland and during that time I’ve had the use of three cookers, BBQ’s.
+It’s several years living where I am now in Northumberland and during that time I’ve had the use of three cookers, three BBQ’s.

 One of those was a store-bought item, the usual piece of soft metal and Allen keys, combined with plastic and a gas bottle.
 Turn it on and yer good to go.
 The second was a custom self-build venture which did not last long.
 Not so stable(!)
 It did have a great little grill though!

 The latest al-fresco project, undertaken last weekend and I was just putting the finishing bricks and mortar in place when the sister-in-law suggested …